Skip to main content

 X-RateLimit-Reset: 1714512000

 X-RateLimit-Reset is a Unix epoch timestamp indicating when the current window resets.
-Limits by scope:
+Limits by tier:

-When you exceed the limit, the API returns 429 with a Retry-After header (in seconds) telling you when to resume.
+Free and Creator tiers do not have external API access — only Pro+ keys are subject to (and reach) these limits.
+When you exceed the limit, the API returns 429 RATE_LIMIT_EXCEEDED with a Retry-After header (in seconds) telling you when to resume.

 Sharing a workflow publicly